intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 # PPML (Privacy Preserving Machine Learning)

-PPML (Privacy-Preserving Machine Learning) aims at protecting user privacy, meanwhile keep machine learning applications still useful.
+PPML (Privacy-Preserving Machine Learning) aims at protecting user privacy, meanwhile keeping machine learning applications still useful.
 However, achieving this goal without impacting existing applications is difficult, especially in end-to-end big data scenarios.
-To reslove this problem, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI based on Intel SGX (Software Guard Extensions).
-This PPML platform ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.
+To resolve this problem, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI based on Intel SGX (Software Guard Extensions).
+This PPML platform ensures the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, further more existing Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

 ## PPML for Big Data AI